Platzii/homeassistant-evcnet/README.md

 You have two options to find your RFID card ID:

 **Option 1: From Browser**
-1. Log in to https://50five-sbelux.evc-net.com in your browser
+1. Log in to the EVC-net platform (e.g.: https://50five-sbelux.evc-net.com) using your browser
 2. Navigate to Cards
 3. Find your Card ID in the table
 4. Use this when configuring the integration